Artika Designs

 The Softbyte website is more of a resource than an interesting site in its own right.
 You can download demos, obtain technical information, information about aspects of the program etc. www.softbyte.co.uk

-Magazines do not typically have websites that provide the sort of informational resources that other specialist sites often do.
+Magazines do not typically have websites that provide the sort of informational resources that other specialist sites often do, although this is beginning to change.
 For obvious reasons the information available on these sites is usually information about how to contact the editor, purchase copies of the magazine or sign up for a subscription.
 For those who want to do just that, here are the beginnings of a list of publications

 www.machineknittingmonthly.net